Easton Grey: Other landmarks

 On an elevated site in the village, Ruckley House is a two-storey 17th-century farmhouse which was extended in the 18th and early 20th centuries, and in 1953.
 A range of outbuildings includes a large barn which is probably also 17th-century.

 In the east of the parish, on the Malmesbury road, is the site of Easton Grey Camp or 89 Working Camp, which held Italian prisoners-of-war during the Second World War, and German prisoners from 1945 to 1948.
 The site had a standard design, with rows of narrow wooden huts (some of them still standing) and redbrick buildings including a water tower; prisoners were required to work, mostly in local agriculture.
 Today the site is in mixed light industrial use and is also home to a pre-school and after-school childcare business.

 Just beyond the eastern boundary of the parish, Whatley Manor – originally a farmhouse, greatly enlarged in the 1920s and 2001–3 – is operated as a hotel and Michelin-starred restaurant.
+The food company Tracklements operates a factory in the village with a solar panel installation.